Burns and Allen: Radio

 The title of their top-rated show changed to The George Burns and Gracie Allen Show on September 26, 1936.
-One successful episode, "Grandpa's 92nd Birthday," aired July 8, 1940.
-In 1941 they moved from comedy patter into a successful sitcom format, continuing with shows on NBC and CBS until May 17, 1950.
+In 1941, they moved from comedy patter into a successful sitcom format, continuing with shows on NBC and CBS until May 17, 1950.
 As in the early days of radio, the sponsor's name became the show title, such as Maxwell House Coffee Time (1945–49).

-The show featured several regulars on radio, including Toby Reed, Gale Gordon, Bea Benaderet, Gracie's real-life friend Mary "Bubbles" Kelly, Ray Noble, singers Jimmy Cash and Tony Martin and actor/writer/director Elliott Lewis.
-The Sportsmen Quartet (appearing as "The Swantet" during the years the show was sponsored by Swan Soap) supplied songs and occasionally backed up Cash.
-Meredith Willson, Artie Shaw and announcers Bill Goodwin and Harry Von Zell were usually made a part of the evening's doings, often as additional comic foils for the duo.
+The show featured several radio regulars, including Toby Reed, Gale Gordon, Bea Benaderet, Mel Blanc, Allen's real-life friend Mary "Bubbles" Kelly, Ray Noble, singers Jimmy Cash and Tony Martin and actor/writer/director Elliott Lewis.
+The Sportsmen Quartet (appearing as the Swantet during the years when the show was sponsored by Swan soap) supplied songs and occasionally backed Cash.
+Meredith Willson, Artie Shaw and announcers Bill Goodwin and Harry Von Zell were often involved in the scripts, usually as additional comic foils for Burns and Allen.

-For a long time they continued their "flirtation act" with Burns as Allen's most persistent suitor.
+For a long time, Burns and Allen continued their flirtation act with Burns as Allen's most persistent suitor.
 Their real-life marriage was not written into the show until 1941, when Burns noticed that their ratings were slowly but steadily slipping.
-He realized that he and Gracie "were too old for our jokes," and revised the format to include husband-and-wife characters in a situation-comedy setting.
-Burns' assessment was correct, and the Burns and Allen program went on to achieve new heights.
+He realized that he and Allen "were too old for our jokes" and revised the format to include husband-and-wife characters in a situation-comedy setting.
+Burns' assessment was correct, and the Burns and Allen program went on to even greater success.

-Recordings of 176 episodes of the radio shows circulate on the web, CDs and DVDs—including all installments of the "Gracie for President" routine and some of the "lost brother" episodes.